jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (c) notify, by notice issued on the same date as the notice to the applicant under paragraph (b), any other persons required to be notified under section 188(7)(a)(i), 198(3)(a), or 209(3)(a), as the case may require,—
     (i) that the applicant has applied to have the applicant’s name removed from the register as a participant in respect of the activity; and
     (ii) the date that the applicant’s name was, or is to be, removed in accordance with subsection (4).
-(4) The chief executive must remove the name of an applicant under subsection (1) from the register in respect of the activity specified in the application immediately or on any later date required by section 188(7)(a)(ii), 198(3)(b), or 209(3)(b).
+(4) The EPA must remove the name of an applicant under subsection (1) from the register in respect of the activity specified in the application immediately or on any later date required by section 188(7)(a)(ii), 198(3)(b), or 209(3)(b).

 ### 59 Removal from register of participants in respect of activities listed in Schedules 3 and 4
-(1) A person who is registered under section 56 or 57 in respect of an activity listed in Schedule 3 or 4 must notify the chief executive as soon as practicable if the person ceases, or will cease, to carry out the activity.
+(1) A person who is registered under section 56 or 57 in respect of an activity listed in Schedule 3 or 4 must notify the EPA as soon as practicable if the person ceases, or will cease, to carry out the activity.
-(2) The chief executive must, after receiving notice under subsection (1), or otherwise being satisfied that the person has ceased to carry out the activity,—
+(2) The EPA must, after receiving notice under subsection (1), or otherwise being satisfied that the person has ceased to carry out the activity,—
   (a) remove the name of the person from the register in respect of the activity immediately or, if the notice specifies that the person will cease the activity on a future date, on that date; and
   (b) notify the person, and any other person specified in section 188(7)(a)(i), 198(3)(a), or 209(3)(a), as the case may require, that the person’s name—
     (i) has been removed from the register in respect of the activity; or